actions/setup-python/README.md

 - Automatic setup and download of Python packages if using a self-hosted runner.
 - Support for pre-release versions of Python.
 - Support for installing any version of PyPy on-flight
+- Support for built-in caching of pip and pipenv dependencies

 # Usage